goyf/valuationBot/README.md

 ### Simple feature list
 * Pull SEC links of companies from a list
 * Download the latest 10-Q filing using handmade script in an Excel format
-* Search for stocks graph from Alpha Vantage
+* Search for stocks graph using Alpha Vantage

+### Library list
+Requests
+Beautiful Soup
+urllib
+xlrd
+datapackage
+Tkinter
+alpha_vantage
+matplotlib
+numpy (formerly used pandas as well)

 Suggestions welcome